I make drawings as autonomous artworks.

 Drawing to me, is a form of visual thinking in which its intrinsic value is the endpoint of each work.

-My fascination is the countless lines that make unspoken and unseen connections in the spatial whole.
+My fascination is the countless lines that make unspoken unseen connections in the spatial whole.

 In response to the created world around me, I determine my place again and again in my works, so that I exist!

 During my study I was taught in blackboard sketching.
 As a final test, we had to pick an object to draw it into perspective with white chalk.
 The viewer should be able to see which format the object had in reality.
-In my turn the choice of the articles was limited.
 I chose a small object that turned out, was bought in a store for electrical equipment.
 I had an object as example but I did not know what it represented.
 I could not determine the front or backside.
 The thin lines I made, were partly erased because of the scraping of my nails on the blackboard.
 A transparent drawing of approximately 50 x 50 cm of an object of 5 x 5 x 5 cm arose.
 Due to lack of time I did not finish it completely, the teacher felt sorry that it had to be obliterated.
 I could not make a photograph of it.

 In my last year at the Art Academy, I participated in a competition for an assignment.
 The location was a water-filled ditch of 9 by 90 meters.
 On the photographs I made of the location, I drew lines on the water between the elements surrounding the ditch.
 It generated a play of lines on the photos that was broken by the reflection depicted on the water.
 It resulted in a design for a sculpture of 7 x 70 meters.